ovis-hpc/ldms/ldms/src/ldmsd/ldmsd.rst

    are specified, the -m option takes precedence over this environment variable.

+LDMS_DELETE_TIMEOUT
+   The timeout period (in seconds) before ldmsd forcibly frees memory of deleted metric sets when network problems prevent normal cleanup.
+Under normal conditions, metric set memory is freed automatically and this timeout is not used.
+If network issues prevent proper cleanup, deleted sets will remain in memory and can be observed using the "set_stats" command.
+Consider increasing this value if network problems are temporary and you want to allow more time for normal cleanup to complete.
+If not set, defaults to 60 seconds.

 LDMSD_UPDTR_OFFSET_INCR
    The increment to the offset hint in microseconds for updaters that determine the update interval and offset automatically.
 For example,